-Data are collected annually at various smallmouth bass tournaments to monitor changes and trends in population structure, fish size and condition on several lakes throughout Nova Scotia.
-The Department continues to work cooperatively with organized smallmouth bass organizations throughout Nova Scotia.
-The Department continues to work cooperatively with organized smallmouth bass organizations throughout Nova Scotia.
+Smallmouth bass tournaments are required to submit catch and participation data to Inland Fisheries.
+Data is collected to monitor changes and trends in population structure, fish size, and the effectiveness of management measures throughout Nova Scotia.
+The Department continues to work cooperatively with smallmouth bass organizations throughout Nova Scotia to develop the fishery.